top of page

 Selmer Treble 'N' Bass 50 Reverb Tank

-Selmer Treble n Bass 50 Reverb Tank 1.jpg
+The broken reverb tank of a Selmer Treble n Bass 50 Reverb amplifier

 The only marking on the original is 'JAPAN', so not much chance of finding another one.
 A suitable replacement would be an 8AC2C1B, horizontal, open side down.